Cutaneous leishmaniasis: Post kala-azar dermal leishmaniasis

-Newer polymerase chain reaction (PCR) based tools have higher sensitivity and specificity.
-Emergence of PKDL has been reported in HIV affected individuals and may become a problem in the future.
+Newer polymerase chain reaction-based tools have higher sensitivity and specificity.
+Emergence of PKDL has been reported in HIV-affected individuals, and may become a problem in the future.

 Sodium stibogluconate alone or in combination with rifampicin is used for the treatment of PKDL for a long course of up to 4 months.
 Compliance can be an issue for such a long course.

 Mucocutaneous leishmaniasis

 Mucocutaneous leishmaniasis is an especially disturbing form of cutaneous leishmaniasis, because it produces destructive and disfiguring lesions of the face.
-It is most often caused by Leishmania braziliensis, but cases caused by L. aethiopica have also been described.
+It is most often caused by L. braziliensis, but cases caused by L. aethiopica have also been described.

 Mucocutaneous leishmaniasis is very difficult to treat.
-Treatment involves the use of pentavalent antimonial compounds, which are highly toxic (common side effects include thrombophlebitis, pancreatitis, cardiotoxicity and hepatotoxicity) and not very effective.
-For example, in one study, despite treatment with high doses of sodium stibogluconate for 28 days, only 30% of patients remained disease-free at 12 months follow-up.
+Treatment involves the use of pentavalent antimonial compounds, which are highly toxic (common side effects include thrombophlebitis, pancreatitis, cardiotoxicity, and hepatotoxicity) and not very effective.
+For example, in one study, despite treatment with high doses of sodium stibogluconate for 28 days, only 30% of patients remained disease-free at their 12-month follow-up.
 Even in those patients who achieve an apparent cure, as many as 19% will relapse.
-Several drug combinations with immunomodulators have been tested, for example, a combination of pentoxifylline (inhibitor of TNF-α) and a pentavalent antimonial at a high dose for 30 days in a small-scale (23 patients) randomised placebo-controlled study from Brazil achieved cure rates of 90% and reduced time to cure, a result that should be interpreted cautiously in light of inherent limitations of small-scale studies.
-In an earlier small-scale (12 patients) study, addition of imiquimod showed promising results which need yet to be confirmed in larger trials.
+Several drug combinations with immunomodulators have been tested; for example, a combination of pentoxifylline (inhibitor of TNF-α) and a pentavalent antimonial at a high dose for 30 days in a small-scale (23 patients), randomised placebo-controlled study from Brazil achieved cure rates of 90% and reduced time to cure, a result that should be interpreted cautiously in light of inherent limitations of small-scale studies.
+In an earlier small-scale (12 patients) study, addition of imiquimod showed promising results, which need to be confirmed in larger trials.

 Pathophysiology

 Promastigotes of Leishmania are transmitted to human skin by the bite of a sandfly.
-Leishmania then invades human macrophages and replicates intracellularly.
+Leishmania parasites then invade human macrophages and replicate intracellularly.
 A raised, red lesion develops at the site of the bite (often weeks or sometimes years afterwards).
 The lesion then ulcerates and may become secondarily infected with bacteria.
-In many species (for example, L. major) the lesion often spontaneously heals with atrophic scarring.
-In some species (for example, L. braziliensis) the lesion may spontaneously heal with scarring, but then reappear elsewhere (especially as destructive mucocutaneous lesions).
+In many species (for example, L. major), the lesion often spontaneously heals with atrophic scarring.
+In some species (for example, L. braziliensis), the lesion may spontaneously heal with scarring, but then reappear elsewhere (especially as destructive mucocutaneous lesions).
 Lesions of other Leishmania species may spontaneously heal and then reappear as satellite lesions around the site of the original lesion, or along the route of lymphatic drainage.

-Some species tend to cause cutaneous leishmaniasis (e.g., L. major and L.tropica), whereas some species tend to cause visceral leishmaniasis (e.g., L. infantum and L. donovani), though emerging research (due to high deployment rates of western countries to indigenous areas) is showing these species specific presentation lines are blurring.
+Some species tend to cause cutaneous leishmaniasis (e.g., L. major and L. tropica), whereas other species tend to cause visceral leishmaniasis (e.g., L. infantum and L. donovani), though emerging research (due to high deployment rates of western countries to indigenous areas) is showing these species-specific presentation lines are blurring.

 Diagnosis

-Diagnosis is based on the characteristic appearance of non-healing raised, scaling lesions that may ulcerate and become secondarily infected with organisms such as Staphylococcus aureus, in someone who has returned from an endemic area.
+Diagnosis is based on the characteristic appearance of non-healing, raised, scaling lesions that may ulcerate and become secondarily infected with organisms such as Staphylococcus aureus, in someone who has returned from an endemic area.